 Matthew 3'13-16 says: "came up immediately from the water" to explain John immersing Jesus.

-Elders overseeing these immersions can make all the difference especially when the Holy Spirit moves in giving gifts and blessings.
+The presence of Elders overseeing immersions can make all the difference, especially when the Holy Spirit moves in giving gifts and blessings.

-For instance, when Paul immersed some Disciples in Acts 19'1-6 "... he laid hands on them, the Holy Spirit came upon them, and they spoke with tongues and prophesied".
+As in Acts 19'1-6.
+When Paul had immersed some Disciples "... he laid hands on them, the Holy Spirit came upon them, and they spoke with tongues and prophesied".

-John the Immersionist could surely only stand and watch in amazement at what he was seeing:
+When John immersed Jesus, he could surely only stand and watch in amazement at what he was seeing:

 "When He had been immersed, Jesus came up immediately from the water; and behold, the heavens were opened to Him, and He saw the Spirit of God descending like a dove and alighting upon Him.